 To create better, more powerful ads on Google, it can be helpful to receive a Google Ads certificate.
 Additionally, it's a great resume booster.

 If you're looking to get a Google Ads certificate, you've come to the right place.
-Here, we've created a guide that will explain why a Google Ads certification is helpful, and how you can prepare and get certified.
+Here, we've created a guide that will explain why a Google Ads certification through Google's Skillshop is helpful, and how you can prepare and get certified.

 Why get a Google Ads certification?

 Years ago when I was applying for work, I interviewed a couple dozen people who worked in the digital marketing industry to learn about their jobs and the application process.
-Many emphasized the importance of getting a Google Ads certification.
+Many emphasized the importance of getting a digital marketing certificate and in particular Google Ads certification.

 The truth is that many employers search for people with this certification on LinkedIn to find employees for their marketing team.
 LinkedIn generally offers a talent pool of higher-quality than standard job boards like Indeed.
 Plus, the demand for marketers skilled in Google Ads is high, while the supply of qualifying candidates is relatively low.